luyadev/luya/modules/cmsadmin/DATABASE.md

 + rewrite [welcome-page]
 + nav_item_type [0,3] 1 = Page; 2 = Redirect; 3 = Application
 + nav_item_type_id [0,X] The id of the selected type table
-+ is_hidden [0,1] the url still works, but well not be shown in the navigation
 + is_inactive [0,1] the url does not work (404) and it will not be shown in the navigation
 + create_user_id
 + update_user_id